hemantkchitale/Oracle-DataGuard/README.md

 # Oracle-DataGuard
-Scripts and Notes on Oracle DataGuard
+Scripts and Notes / Documentation and Walk-throughs on Oracle DataGuard